Dominican Republic Myths and Legends / República Dominicana Mitos y Leyendas

 It is said that the condemned prisoners arriving here from Mexico stayed in this house and always left covering their faces so they could not be identified.

-One legend of the Casa del Tapao says that the gentleman living here was deformed and had a disfigured face, maybe from some disease such as leprosy.
+Another legend of the Casa del Tapao says that the gentleman living here was deformed and had a disfigured face, maybe from some disease such as leprosy.
 He only left the house at night and always had his face covered.
 Some legends state that this man was the twin brother of the King of Spain and he was hidden here so as not to disgrace the family.

 The story says that the lone resident was a strange man who always kept his face covered so he could not be recognized.
 The people did not know much about this mysterious man so they called him “El Hombre del Tapado”